-Over the last 4 years hundreds of architects, engineers & landscape architects have come aboard Classic Harbor Line’s yachts Manhattan, Manhattan II, Kingston and Full Moon to hear detailed narration and insights about NYC’s Architecture, parks and infrastructure.
-The tour explores themes of post-industrial re-zoning, rising sea levels and ecologically driven waterfront planning.
+Over the last 4 years hundreds of architects, engineers & landscape architects have come aboard our yachts Manhattan, Manhattan II, Kingston and Full Moon to hear detailed narration and insights.
+We focus on NYC’s Architecture, parks and infrastructure.
+These tours explores themes of post-industrial re-zoning, rising sea levels and ecologically driven waterfront planning.

 - Post Sandy resiliency planning to better safeguard infrastructure against storm surge and rising sea levels.